message/iata/NO.md

 The certificate must be:
 - an EU Digital COVID Certificate with a QR code issued by Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden or Switzerland; or
 - a certificate with a QR code issued by Denmark, Norway or Sweden; or
-- an NHS Covid Pass with a QR code, issued by the United Kingdom.
+- an NHS Covid Pass with a QR code, issued in England or Wales (UK).
 4. Passengers are subject to:
 - a COVID-19 antigen test and a PCR test upon arrival; or
 - a COVID-19 antigen test or PCR test upon arrival.